Unallocated/hackathon/index.md

 donate to the other participants.

 #### Alcohol
-You may bring your own beer and wine.
-No hard liquor is permitted.
+We will be making an exception to our hard liquor rules for this event.
+You may bring your own beer, wine, liquor, and and mixers.

 Underage drinking and drunk driving will be dealt with severely and reported to the appropriate authorities.
+Please do not test this.

+While we will be allowing liquor during the hackathon, please exercise good judgement.
+We reserve the right to revoke this privilege for specific persons, for whatever reason.
+This is only allowed because there were no incidents last time.
+Remember that this event should focus on the development tasks, and not on the drinking.
+Let's keep it fun.

 #### Comfortable Clothes
 Wear clothes that you can sit around in for long term and that you're comfortable working in.
 PJs are okay, but nothing